-Numbers 17 records God’s mercy towards the people of Israel.
+In Numbers 17, we have a record of God’s mercy towards the people of Israel.
 He had the leaders of each tribe bring their staffs and lay them before the Lord in the Tent of Meeting.
 The next morning, Aaron’s staff had budded, blossomed, and produced ripe almonds!
 (Numbers 17:8) The other staffs were still dry sticks of wood!
-In this miraculous way, God demonstrated His choice of leadership!
+God had demonstrated his choice of authority!
 Only Aaron and his sons would be High Priests!
-Moses was to take this rod and place it in the Tabernacle of Testimony as a reminder of God’s chosen authority.
-His desire was to stop the grumbling and call the people to faith and godly submission to His appointed leadership.
+Moses was to take this rod and place it in the Tabernacle of Testimony as a reminder of his chosen authority.
+His desire was to stop the grumbling and call the people to faith and godly submission.

 This incident is a picture of Jesus Christ as God’s chosen authority!
 He meekly and obediently followed God’s instructions as he lived and walked on earth.
 He lived a sinless life and was crucified and laid in a tomb.
-Religious Jews had criticized His leadership and servant ministry.
-But like Aaron’s rod, God raised Him from the dead!
+All religious Jews had criticized His leadership and servant ministry.
+But God raised Him from the dead!
 He produces fruit in raising to eternal life all who put their trust in Him.
-He is God’s “Rod of Authority” seated at God’s right hand.
-He is our High Priest!
-All those who grumble against Him, will end up like Korah!
+He is presently God’s “rod of authority” seated at God’s right hand.
+He is our High Priest forever!
+He ever lives to make intercession for us!
+What a pleasure to trust God’s authority!
+All those who won’t trust will end up like Korah!
 The earth will open up and Sheol will swallow them with weeping, crying and gnashing of teeth!

 Take some time today and pray for those in authority over you.
 Give them a call or drop them a note and let them know that you appreciate them.
 Practice giving honor to God’s chosen authority!

 “Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king.”
 1st Peter 2:17